 If you’ve ever taken an exam at the end of a year-long course and struggled to retain information that you learned in the first week of study, remember that new hires are having a very similar experience.

 Successful quizzes are nice, but unsuccessful ones are also telling.
-If most employees tested keep getting the same question wrong, it likely indicates that the information was either not delivered or delivered in a way that did not resonate with them.
-These metrics will help make subtle tweaks to make training that much more effective.
+If many employees get the same question wrong, it likely indicates that the information was either not delivered or delivered in a way that did not resonate with them.
+These metrics can help you make subtle tweaks to your training material to make the learning process more effective.

 Remember, surveys don’t always need to be named.
-People are hesitant to respond if they worry about being penalized for their honesty.
-Anonymous surveys may help get real answers that, while they may be harder to swallow, can be key for making changes.
+People may hesitate to respond if they're worried about being penalized for their honesty.
+Anonymous surveys may help get real answers that, while they may be harder to swallow, can be a key catalyst for making meaningful changes.

 You may have a comprehensive training program, but if your employees aren’t engaged in the process then it likely isn’t doing you any favours.